 Machine printed B&W prints however are not intended to be a professional end product.
 It’s possible though to get a nice result, even something worthy of a frame.

 An inspection of the prints reveals:

-1) In the Snapfish photo, the shadow thrown by the street lamp on the left of the photo a bit over halfway down, with the main part falling on the hedge, is more defined than in the Shutterfly print with much crisper edges.
+1) In the Snapfish photo, the shadow thrown by the street lamp on the left of the photo a bit over halfway down, with the main part falling on the hedge, is more defined than in the Shutterfly print.

 2) In the Snapfish photo, the columns of the building in the background are more white, likely falling within a Zone 8-9 category at their lightest.

 3) The grass has texture as opposed to the Shutterfly photo where the grass appears a flat, mid-gray blanket.